philipturner/molecular-renderer/Documentation/tests.md

 ## Long Distances

 Run a test that hits the pain points of ray tracing.
 Long primary ray traversal times in the DDA, high divergence for AO rays.
 Not exactly stressing the BVH update process.
 Rather, a single unchanging BVH and a rotating camera to detect stuttering.
 Make the test scaleable to different distances and window sizes.

+## Chunk Loader

+Objective is to reach as many atoms as possible, until your GPU runs out of memory.

+Get this working at the very end of the PR.
+Make a YouTube video of ~70M atoms on M1 Max (1620x1620 window for maximum detail).
+Post it, link into this document, overhaul the repo, and then return to social media.
+Estimated date: end of October.

+The scene will take some time to design correctly.
+Expect it to hit challenging pain points for performance.
+It is a rigorous proof that I have achieved the ultimate goal of computer graphics.